Omjoa001/sapienza/autonomous/25okt_performance.md

 To go back in time to a previous step, you can save the simulation by turning the ```SAVE_PLOT=TRUE``` which saves the pictures in ```SAVE_PLOT_DIR=data/plots/```

 To implement your own routing.
 Create a new file/dulicate an existing routing into the routin dir.
-Make a class of your routing where you define the ```relay_selection(selc, opt_neighbours)```. opt_neighbours is the list of drones you can communicate with.
+Make a class of your routing where you define the ```relay_selection(self, opt_neighbours)```. opt_neighbours is the list of drones you can communicate with.

 When changing the used routing, import it in utilites and insert in ```Routing algorithm(Enum)``` and finally change the routing variable.